rui-vas-tech/rui-vas-tech/README.md

 # Product Manager for MindValley

-Hi 👋 I’m [Rui Vas](https://linkedin.com/in/rui-vas), a.k.a. [@expanding.rui](https://www.instagram.com/expanding.rui/), a life-long learner 🧠 robotics engineer 🤓 product manager 🚀 2x founder 🥷 marcial arts practitioner ✨ aspiring healer
+Hi 👋 I’m [Rui Vas](https://linkedin.com/in/rui-vas), a.k.a. [@expanding.rui](https://www.instagram.com/expanding.rui/), a life-long learner 🧠 robotics engineer 🤓 product manager 🚀 2x founder 🥷 marcial arts practitioner ✨ aspiring healer.

 	🎯 On a mission to spread education since 2021

-🪴 Growing with Mindvalley since 2021 - I became extraordinary with Vishen, learned Qi Gong from Lee, developed my money EQ with Ken, breathed with Niraj and fell asleep countless nights with delta waves
+	🪴 Growing with Mindvalley since 2021

+	I became extraordinary with Vishen, learned Qi Gong from Lee, developed my money EQ with Ken, breathed with Niraj and fell asleep countless nights with delta waves

-🫀 This is a heart-centered application to work with you to spread education on the field of human greatness
+🫀 This is a mind-heart-body aligned application to work with you to spread education on the field of human greatness

 ## 🛤️ Career track - Gaining skills to add value now!

-**7. AI/ML Product Manager @ AI.PT - Lisbon, PT - 2023**
+**7. Product Manager, AI/ML @ AI.PT - Lisbon, PT - 2023**
 - Joined ai.pt for the vision of building an AI-centric venture studio in Lisbon
 - Developed process to produce audiobooks with TTS from a book, passing the "humanity" test, and publishing a full AI-Gen audiobook on Audible
 - Automated personalised GPT-based email outreach, generating 92% open rates

-**6. Founder @ RadioBooks, Lisbon, PT, 2021-23**
+**6. Founder & Product Lead @ RadioBooks, Lisbon, PT, 2021-23**
 - Radiobooks helped authors and publishers convert books into audiobooks 10x faster and cheaper with the latest AI.
 - Started the company, built a team of 6, and launched 2 products (B2C & B2B), failed to find P-M fit.
 - Partnered with Nvidia and Microsoft

-**5. AI/ML Product Manager @ Canonical/Ubuntu, London, UK, 2020-21**
+**5. Product Manager, AI/ML @ Canonical/Ubuntu, London, UK, 2020-21**
 - Canonical publishes Ubuntu, the most used Linux
 OS in the world, with partners like Google, AWS, MSFT, DELL, Nvidia and customers like Netflix, Tesla, Uber &